mainmatter/ember-simple-auth/README.md

 #  Ember.SimpleAuth

-Ember.SimpleAuth is a small and unobtrusive library that helps you implement a token based authentication mechanism with ember.js applications.
-It only has minimal requirements with respect to the application setup, routes etc. as well as the server interface.
+Ember.SimpleAuth is a small and unobtrusive library that helps you implement a token based authentication mechanism with [Ember.js](http://emberjs.com) applications.
+It has minimal requirements with respect to the application structure, routes etc. as well as the server interface.

 ## Token Based Authentication

-The general idea of token based authentication in ember.js applications is that the server provides an endpoint that the client uses to authentication users with their credentials and that - given the credentials are valid - responds with a secret token that the client uses to identify itself in subsequent requests.
+The general idea of token based authentication is that the server provides an endpoint that the clients use to authenticate users with their credentials and that - given the credentials are valid - responds with a secret token that the client then uses to identify the user in subsequent requests.

 The secret token is usually sent in a custom header.
 Ember.SimpleAuth uses ```X-AUTHENTICATION-TOKEN```.